 Pilates ProWorks is much more intense than the Stott style and incorporates aerobic fitness into all classes.
 Their classes barely resemble classical Pilates at all.
 It was exhilarating and fun to teach this new style of Pilates after doing Stott for so long.

 The Lagree Method is another hybrid style that is very loosely based on Pilates.
-Lagree uses very slow movements that are super intense.
+Lagree uses very slow movements that are intense because of the high weight loads.
 Lagree developed a unique piece of equipment called the Megaformer.

 Many hybrid and new forms of Pilates have developed over the last 15 to 20 years.
 Now there is often an emphasis on doing many reps of each movement so you “feel the burn” and work each muscle group to complete exhaustion.